-(910) "Trainers" or "Trainers or educators" qualified to provide training under this section are individuals who, through a combination of training and experience have the ability to train supervisors about the following: 1) how to identify behavior that may constitute unlawful harassment, discrimination, and/or retaliation under both California and federal law; 2) what steps to take when harassing behavior occurs in the workplace; 3) how to report harassment complaints; 4) supervisors' obligation to report harassing, discriminatory, or retaliatory behavior of which they become aware; 5) how to respond to a harassment complaint; 6) the employer's obligation to conduct a workplace investigation of a harassment complaint; 7) what constitutes retaliation and how to prevent it; 8) essential components of an anti-harassment policy; and 9) the effect of harassment on harassed employees, co-workers, harassers and employers.
+(910) "Trainers" or "Trainers or educators" qualified to provide training under this section are individuals who, through a combination of training, and experience, knowledge, and expertise, have the ability to provide training supervisors-about the following: 1) the definitions of abusive conduct, sexual harassment, gender identity, gender expression, sexual orientation, and the definitions of the other bases enumerated in the FEHA; 2) how to identify behavior that may constitute unlawful harassment, discrimination, and/or retaliation under both California and federal law; 23) what steps to take when harassing behavior occurs in the workplace; 34) how to report harassment complaints; 45) supervisors' obligation to report harassing, discriminatory, or retaliatory behavior of which they become aware; $\frac{56}{10}$ how to respond to a harassment complaint; $\underline{67}$ ) the employer's obligation to conduct a workplace investigation of a harassment complaint; $\frac{78}{}$ ) what constitutes retaliation and how to prevent it; 89) essential components of an anti-harassment policy; and 910) the effect of harassment on harassed employees, co-workers, harassers and employers; and 11) practical examples in the prevention of harassment, discrimination, and retaliation based on sex, gender identity, gender expression, sexual orientation, and the prevention of abusive conduct.
+Nothing in this section shall preclude an employer from utilizing multiple trainers who, in combination, meet all of the qualifications required by this subsection.